KTH-SML/ltl_automaton_core/README.md

 # ltl_automaton_core

 ## Overview
-This package provides an implementation of a LTL (Linear Temporal Logic) planner based on automaton graph.
+This metapackage provides an implementation of a LTL (Linear Temporal Logic) planner based on automaton graph.

 ### License
 TODO